News

 Dr Karen Holmes, Western Australia’s Department of Primary Industries and Regional Development

 The pathways to real-world science and management impact generated by these data are set to extend beyond Australia.
-The data represent much sought after southern hemisphere information that can result in more accurate global-scale modelling and analyses.
+The environmental data represent much sought after southern hemisphere information that can result in more accurate global-scale modelling and analyses.

 Additionally, Dr Adam Lewis, the Managing Director of Geoscience Australia’s Digital Earth Africa program, says that the collaborative work sets a valuable example of what can be done in other countries around the world.